apache/druid/docs/querying/set-query-context.md

 ## Web console

-You can configure query context parameters is via the [Web console](../operations/web-console.md).
+You can configure query context parameters is via the [web console](../operations/web-console.md).
 In the web console, you can set up context parameters for both Druid SQL and native queries.

 The following steps show you how to set the query context using the web console: